Here's why local columnists have been cut

 But these are not normal times, thanks to the coronavirus.
 And the paradox is that our offerings of free news as a public service could hurt our digital subscription sales.

 Taking all of that into account, our company’s president in Minnesota decided a couple of weeks ago to divest APG — hopefully temporarily — of all outside correspondents and freelancers.
 In the newspaper business, those folks are called stringers.
-And in addition to the columnists, our papers in Southern Maryland were compelled to cut three writer/photographers, one of those was Addison Likins who had been writing stories and providing excellent photographs of events and milestones in Charles County.
-Hopefully, he’ll be back when this is all over.
+And in addition to the columnists, our papers in Southern Maryland were compelled to cut three writers/photographers.

 The other 18 regions in our chain nationwide likewise parted company with their paid stringers.
 As painful as those layoffs are, they add up to savings we can use immediately to maintain the health of our business.